 The previous iterations of this design had very few shortcomings, and now, after 9 years since its inception, the Anubis 20-20 (as in perfect vision) is practically perfect in every way.
 Maintaining all of the function of previous editions, it does so with increased strength, cleaner lines and an even safer sheath system.

 The role of the tomahawk in battle has been defined by many cultures.
 The dynamics and cutting ability of an axe are simply scaled down for use on objects generally softer than trees.
 On the battle field, speed and precision often surpass brute force, which is why “Anubis” is made with a central balance point to increase combat efficiency.

 As a combination all purpose cutting tool and weapon, Anubis has no rival.
-Its multiple cutting edges allow a variety of efficient utilitarian and combat cutting techniques.
-The rear spike may be implemented for common or extreme purposes.
-The hooking edges may be used as an aide for field dressing large game, or skinning limbs and saplings during construction of wilderness shelters.
-The top mohawk edge may be used for scraping, shaving and slicing; all chores not usually undertaken by more typical hatchets and tomahawks.
+Its multiple cutting edges on all sides of the head allow a variety of efficient utilitarian and combat cutting techniques.
+The rear spike is both utilitarian and ferocious.
+The hooking edges can accommodate many unusual cutting tasks that simply are not possible with any other edge geometry.
+The top “Mohawk edge” may be used for scraping, shaving and slicing; all chores not usually undertaken by more typical hatchets and tomahawks.

 - Tanto spike for aggressive penetration (can get stuck in things pretty deep and be difficult to remove, so experiment with this technique before you go out fighting zombies under duress

 - Sharpened hook under spike for increased weapon retention in combat scenarios and upstroke de-limbing of saplings for bushcraft and wilderness construction

 - Sharpened hook behind beard of axe edge for pull cutting

 - Sharpened mohawk edge